slatedocs/slate/source/index.html.md

 currency | String | The three-letter currency code of the expense. |
 **Optional elements** |
 externalID | String | A unique, custom string that you specify - this will help identify the expense after being exported. |
-comment | String | An expense comment. |
+category | String | The name of the category to assign to the expense tag | String | The name of the tag to assign to the expense billable | boolean | Whether to mark the expense as billable or not reimbursable | boolean | Whether to mark the expense as reimbursable or not comment | String | An expense comment. |
 reportID | String | The ID of the report you want to attach the expense to.|
 policyID | String | The ID of the policy the tax belongs to. |